kamranahmedse/git-first/readme.md

 # git-first
 > Chrome Extension – Takes you to the first commit of a GitHub repository

-It adds a menu item under the right click whenever you are on any Github Repository page.
+Adds a menu item under the right click whenever you are on any Github Repository page.
 Clicking it will take you to the first commit of the repository; allowing you to look at how it all started.

 ## Install